Michael Smiley: Career

 To coincide with the opening stages of the Giro d'Italia in May 2014, Michael Smiley: Something to Ride Home About was a travelog programme for BBC Northern Ireland, directed by George Kane, featuring Smiley cycling around Northern Ireland and meeting local people.
 A second series was commissioned for 2015.

 In 2014 Smiley played Colonel Morgan Blue in the Doctor Who episode "Into the Dalek".

-In 2013, Smiley also starred in the Netflix show Black Mirror as Baxter in “White Bear”.
-He also had a major role in British crime series Luther (TV series) acting as “Deadhead” Benny Silver from 2010 until 2019.

 In 2019, Smiley co-starred with Elijah Wood and Martin Donovan in the film Come to Daddy directed by Ant Timpson.

 In 2020, he starred in Dead Still, a six-part Irish-Canadian television drama series, alongside Eileen O'Higgins & Kerr Logan.
 It premiered on May 18, 2020 on Acorn TV and May 15, 2020 Citytv.
 The series is a co-production between Ireland's Deadpan Pictures and Canada's Shaftesbury Films and is written by John Morton, and directed by Imogen Murphy and Craig David Wallace.

-In 2021, Smiley appeared in the lead role in The Toll, a Welsh black comedy film later released in the USA with the title Tollbooth.
+In 2021, Smiley appeared in the lead role in The Toll, a Welsh black comedy film later released in the United States with the title Tollbooth.

+In 2025 he appeared in Alien: Earth as the character 'Schmuel'.